Register an Azure environment from CDP UI

 - Provide existing security groups (Only available for an existing VPC) - Allows you to select two existing security groups, one for Knox-installed nodes and another for all other nodes.
 If you select this option, refer to Security groups to ensure that you open all ports required for your users to access environment resources.

 SSH Settings New SSH public key (Required) Upload a public key directly from your computer.
 Add tags You can optionally add tags to be created for your resources on Azure.
 Refer to Defining custom tags.

 - Click Next.

 - On the Storage page, provide the following information:

 Parameter Description Logs Logger Identity (Required) Select the Logger managed identity created in Minimal setup for cloud storage.
 Logs Location Base (Required) Provide the ADLS Gen2 location created for log storage in Minimal setup for cloud storage.
 Backup Location Base Provide the ADLS Gen2 location created for FreeIPA and Data Lake backups in Minimal setup for cloud storage.
 If not provided, the default Backup Location Base uses the Logs Location Base.
-Telemetry Enable Workload Analytics Enables Workload Manager support for workload clusters created within this environment.
-When this setting is enabled, diagnostic information about job and query execution is sent to Workload Manager.
+Telemetry Enable Workload Analytics Enables Cloudera Observability support for workload clusters created within this environment.
+When this setting is enabled, diagnostic information about job and query execution is sent to Cloudera Observability.
 For more information, refer to Enabling workload analytics and logs collection.
 Enable Deployment Cluster Logs Collection When this option is enabled. the logs generated during deployments will be automatically sent to Cloudera.
 For more information, refer to Enabling workload analytics and logs collection.

 - Click on Register Environment to trigger environment registration.